 Today’s turbulent social and economic landscapes are creating nuances in communication like never before.
 Add to that the fact that so many people are working and learning remotely – and thus using virtual communication platforms like text and e-mail at increasing rates – and the importance of understanding the complexities of the English language and associated intent become very clear.

 Imagine, for example, that your friend sent you something like this:

 The Science of Linguistics

 Linguistics can be used to make digital analysis of language more efficient.
-Social Sentinel’s platform uses logic-based processes that “understand” various pieces of language in a more systematic manner, paying attention to the following:
+Detect’s platform uses logic-based processes that “understand” various pieces of language in a more systematic manner, paying attention to the following:

 Whether the overall emotional gauge of the words in a sentence is positive or negative.
 Clues about sentiment can also be derived from emojis.

 Sentences may have the same grammatical structure, but the meanings can be entirely different.
 Consider the ‘beat’ example above.
 While one sentence is not life-threatening, the other presents a potentially dangerous situation.
 Another example is ‘shoot,’ which can mean with a camera or with a gun.